mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 </p>

 <img src="../images/RL_tamethedog/dog_shake.jpg" alt="Dog shaking hands" width="200" />
-Learning is a mysterious phenomena and the process through which humans and animals learn how to adopt certain behaviors in response to certain stimuli from their environments is not fully understood.
+Learning is a mysterious phenomenon and the process through which humans and animals learn how to adopt certain behaviors in response to certain stimuli from their environments is not fully understood.
 However, it is clear that introducing a <em>feedback cycle</em> into any learning process in the form of <em>rewards</em> and <em>penalties</em> can help speed up and solidify the learning.
 In this project you will be introduced to a type of machine learning called <strong>Reinforcement Learning (RL)</strong> where, in the context of "taming a dog", you will learn how to employ rewards and penalties to emulate and reinforce a learning process.

 # Setup